Configuring Cross-Cloud Auto-fulfillment

 When auto-fulfillment is enabled for a listing, Snowflake automatically replicates your data product to consumer regions as needed.
-The data product is the tables, schemas, UDFs, UDTFs, views, etc. that are part of your listing.
+A data product is the share or application package that is attached to your listing.

 By using auto-fulfillment, you can avoid manually replicating your data products and approving requests for your listings, helping consumers access your listings faster.